Story-Making Sessions – Y3 to Y7

 What will happen during the session?

-Hear the tale of Grimm & Co, where our facilitator will introduce our mysterious boss Graham Grimm who, alongside his sister Grizelda, founded the apothecary in 1148 – just before lunch time.
+In a Storymaking workshop, our facilitators will tell you the tale of Grimm & Co, introducing our mysterious boss Graham Grimm who, alongside his sister Grizelda, founded our Emporium of Stories back in 1148 – just before

-The session begins with our imagination gym, where everyone (including teachers) need to exercise their imaginations before we can jump headfirst into the story making.
-This is when the magic truly begins…
+lunchtime.
+The session begins with our Imagination Gym, where everyone (including teachers) need to exercise their imaginations before we can jump headfirst into the Storymaking.
+This is when the magic truly starts…

-During the session, we create the beginning and middle of a story together – whilst being hassled by the voice of the unseen Graham or Grizelda Grimm.
-The Grimms are desperate for your class to create stories, because imagination gives energy to the magical beings!
+During their time at Grimm & Co, the children and young people create the beginning and middle of a story together – whilst being hassled by the voice of the unseen Graham or Grizelda Grimm.
+The Grimms are desperate for your class to create stories because imagination gives energy to the magical beings!
 Throughout the session they will provide provocation and feedback.
 It’s all part of the fun!
-Not only that, an illustrator will be drawing the children and young people’s characters, live, straight onto the page!
+Not only that, but an illustrator will also be drawing the children and young people’s characters, live, straight onto the page!
 Your pupils are in control of how the story develops!

 Finally, your pupils will each write their own individual ending ready to be published in their very own book.